HullUni-bioinformatics/Harper_et_al_2018/README.md

 ## Setting up the environment

-In order to retrieve supplementary data (reference sequences etc.), start by cloning this repository to your current directory:
+In order to retrieve scripts and associated data (reference sequences, sample metadata etc.), start by cloning this repository to your current directory:

 git clone --recursive https://github.com/HullUni-bioinformatics/Harper_et_al_2018.git